top of page

 One-of-a-kind wearable art designed to open your eyes to the plants you walk by every day.

 Fashion is a notoriously toxic and polluting industry.
 Even if you don’t follow the trends, we all get dressed every day.
-Since we spend most of our lives in contact with fabric,

 what we wear matters - both to our skin and the ecosystems around us.